gluster/glusterdocs/CLI-Reference/cli-main.md

 | volume replace-brick | volume replace-brick _volname_ _old-brick_ _new-brick_| Replace _old-brick_ of _volname_ with _new-brick_ |
 | volume delete        | volume delete _volname_    | Delete _volname_ |

+For additional detail of all the available CLI commands, please refer to `man gluster` output.